-When purchasing and installing new EGM games, the speed of the game should be considered with regard to the effect on the potential to induce compulsive gambling.
 Members shall have the option to control the speed of the game in order to select the appropriate speed (appropriate = discussed with specialists).

 The EGM shall be placed in a central place.
-The EGM shall not be hidden and retailers shall be able to see the machines at all times (in order to prevent underage gaming).
+If age verification or identification is not mandatory, the EGM shall not be hidden and retailers shall be able to see the machines at all times (in order to prevent underage gaming).

 The EGM shall also be placed so that it is realistic for the personnel to react on violations.
+Members shall have all RG rules on EGM checked by their own systems.